rahuladream/PyGame/README.md

 - `screen_disaply.py` - To give an idea about basic syntax.
 - `display_image.py` - Adding a image on white blank surface.
 - `pygame_rect.py` - *Rect* `rect()` is used to draw a rectangle in PyGame.
+- `keypress_event.py` - Pygame KEYDOWN and KEYUP detect the event if a key is physically pressed and released.